swift-server/swift-webauthn/README.md

 This package provides a Swift implementation of the [WebAuthn API](https://w3c.github.io/webauthn) focused on making it easy to leverage the power of WebAuthn.

-🚨 This library is a proof of concept - do not use it in production yet!

 ## Getting Started

 **Adding the dependency**